VicSwain/BootCampA/13-ORM/01-Activities/16-Stu_Password-Hashing/README.md

 # 📐 Add Comments to Implementation of the Login Route

-Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved/routes/api/user-routes.js).
+Work with a group to add comments describing the functionality of the code found in [Unsolved](./Unsolved/routes/api/user-routes.js).

 ## 📝 Notes

 Refer to the documentation:

 [npm documentation on bcrypt](https://www.npmjs.com/package/bcrypt)